-TCX Investment Management Company B.V.
+Investment Management Company B.V.
 (TIM) is TCX's exclusive Fund Manager and the sole member of the Fund's statutory Managing Board.
-As such, it is responsible for the commercial, operational, compliance and risk management of the Fund, with Mr. Ruurd Brouwer as its Chief Executive Officer, Mr. Bert van Lier as its Chief Investment Officer and Mr. Brice Ropion as its Chief Operating Officer and head of its risk, finance, and compliance functions.
+As such, it is responsible for the commercial, operational, compliance and risk management of the Fund, with Mr. Ruurd Brouwer as its Chief Executive Officer, Mr. Bert van Lier as its Chief Investment Officer, Mr. Othman Boukrami as its Head of Trading, and Mr. Brice Ropion as its Chief Operating Officer and head of its risk, finance, and compliance functions.
+These four individuals comprise TIM's Executive Committee (its Managing Board does not include Mr. Boukrami).